Marvalyn/README-Generator/assets/README.md

   * [Questions](#questions)

   # Installation
-  The following necessary dependencies must be installed to run the application properly: poikjuhgf
+  The following necessary dependencies must be installed to run the application properly: dhtsrg

   # Usage
-  In order to use this app run the command: oij
+  In order to use this app run the command: hsr

   # License
   This project is licensed under the Apache 2.0 license.

   # Contributors
-  Contributors: kijhg
+  Contributors: hnfgbfvs

   # Tests
-  The following command is needed to run the test:
+  The following command is needed to run the test: dhgsf

   # Questions
-  If you have any questions please visit  or send an email to: .
+  If you have any questions please visit dsg or send an email to: fgsd.